Robotics-Club-IIT-BHU/HDS-Specialization-22/README.md

 ## If you made it so far, Good Start.
 You can now head to week 1!
 Start with the Installation and Introduction file.

+# Update!!
+Week 2 content released!
+Start with the readme.md file in Week 2.